MassMesh/meshbox/README.md

 PKG_SOURCE_VERSION:=master
 ```

 Make sure to commit your changes to cjdns before building the package.
-The OpenWRT buildroot will clone the local cjdns into the build directory, omitting uncommitted changes.
+The LEDE buildroot will clone the local cjdns into the build directory, omitting uncommitted changes.

 You can then build a fresh container including the changes to cjdns.